 Steve McCurry – Tailor carrying his sewing machine, Porbandar, India, 1983

-Although no one can take McCurry’s success away, some of his most famous shots including India by Rail, which appeared in the National Geographic back in 1984 have recently been criticized for being staged and manipulated by photo editing tools even though they were presented as documentary reportage.
+Although no one can take McCurry’s success away, some of his most famous shots including some from his book India by Rail, which appeared in the National Geographic back in 1984 have recently been criticized for being staged and manipulated1 by photo editing tools even though they were presented as documentary reportage.

 While photo manipulation and editing is an acceptable practice in commercial photography, it is not allowed in photojournalism as the industry standard dictates that documentary photos much reflect real-life situations.

 Steve McCurry – Football in Sittwe, Burma, 1994

 Steve McCurry – Cambodia, Angkor, Angkor Wat, 1999

 Steve McCurry – Monsoon in Chandani Chowk, Old Delhi, India, 1983

 Steve McCurry – Porbandar, India, 1983